AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

 ---
 layout: post
-title: Non-blocking IO in JavaScript
+title: Event loop in JavaScript
 tagline: by AceMood
 categories: JavaScript
 sc: js
-description: Non-blocking IO in JavaScript
+description: Event loop in JavaScript
-keywords: Node, non-blocking io, javascript, setTimeout, nextTick, setImmediate
+keywords: Node, event loop, javascript, setTimeout, nextTick, setImmediate
 ---

 > There are only two kinds of languages: the ones people complain about and the ones nobody uses.     --- <a class="authorOrTitle" href="https://www.goodreads.com/author/show/64947.Bjarne_Stroustrup">Bjarne Stroustrup</a>